christian-has-an-account/BenchProject/README.md

 Microsoft SQL SERVER MANAGEMENT STUDIO Version 14.0.17254.0

-Microsoft SQL SERVER MANAGEMENT STUDIO Is Running The Current Up-To-Date Version Of SQL Server (SQL Server 14.0.1000.169) And Thus KPI.DB.BAK Cannot Be Restored To Any previous Version Of SQL Server.
+KPI.DB.BAK (Version 1.0) Is Running The Current Up-To-Date Version Of SQL Server (SQL Server 14.0.1000.169) And Thus KPI.DB.BAK Cannot Be Restored To Any previous Version Of SQL Server.